flowcore-io/usable-pr-validator/README.md

 1. A Google Cloud project with Vertex AI API enabled
 2. A service account key with Vertex AI permissions
+3. A Usable account with API token ([get one at usable.dev](https://usable.dev))
-3. GitHub repository with pull requests
+4. GitHub repository with pull requests

 ### Step 1: Create Validation Prompt